Assignment 2: Bid points

 jQuery API

-”.)You will want to navigate around the DOM some.
+JSHint (On the Linux lab computers, you can run this from the command line: “jshint filename.js”.)You will want to navigate around the DOM some.
 For example, when the user clicks a button, you'll want to find the cell in the same row that has the course number in it.
 To do this, jQuery's

-method is helpful for going down the DOM to find descendents matching a CSS selector.You will want to associate an event handler with every button.
+closestmethod is helpful for going up the DOM to the nearest ancestor matching a CSS selector, and jQuery'sfindmethod is helpful for going down the DOM to find descendents matching a CSS selector.You will want to associate an event handler with every button.
 In our classroom examples, we did this by using the

-method on a wrapped set of buttons.
+clickmethod on a wrapped set of buttons.
 This works but requires that you do this anew as new buttons are created.
 Alternatively, you can tell jQuery to associate an event for all current and future buttons matching some CSS selector using this:$(document).on('click', buttonCssSelector, function (evnt) {

 // handler code here